Mbed-TLS/mbedtls/yotta/data/example-tls-client/README.md

-# HTTPS File Download Example/ TLS Client
+# HTTPS File Download Example for TLS Client

 This application downloads a file from an HTTPS server (developer.mbed.org) and looks for a specific string in that file.